dunestorm333/AutoHDR/README.md

+# Dunestorm333's branch

+For the time being, my branch contains an updated icon set to replace the original ones.
+I hope everyone enjoys them :-)

 # No time at the moment

 I became father a couple of weeks ago and I don't have time to work on this at the moment.